 Great quotes start with great software.
 Quotes and estimates software streamlines your sales process with easy-to-use templates.
 You can further improve sales by allowing customers to pay deposits online straightaway.
 No need to wait for a phone call or email.

-Let’s walk through a practical approach for how to write and give an estimate using online job management software for the trades.
+Here’s a practical approach for how to write and give an estimate using online job management software!

 Giving an estimate starts with diagnosing the problem and offering a custom solution.
 Personalization sets service companies like yours apart; and it’s vital to remain memorable when prospective customers are weighing different options.